clara-kaku/Timesheet/README.md

 ![image](https://img.shields.io/badge/Bootstrap-4.1.1-563d7c.svg)
 ![image](https://img.shields.io/badge/UI-Responsive-blue.svg)

 This project uses Bootstrap 4, Angular and Chart.js.
 Working demo:  [Click here](https://apontamento-horas.herokuapp.com/login.html)

 To navigate through the demo, click the "Log me in" button (you don't need to fill anything).
 Note: The demo is only a static html/css deployed on heroku.
 If you wish to see the full app with angular, please download or clone this project.

+Testing responsive layout: Resize your browser screen to see how the site changes.

 ## Development server